jonkohlmeier/jonkohlmeier.com/content/blog/2017-01-24-evening-routine/index.md

 Thanks for taking the time to read through my daily evening routine.
 Like I said above, I'm always looking for ways to tweak it to fit with my priorities.

 What does your evening routine include?
 Is there anything that throws off your whole day, or the next day, when you miss it?
-Let me know in the comments!